prociow/sensorberg-dev.github.io/_posts/2016-07-8-Be-Ready-For-Android6-Permissions.md

 And that is it.
 Not so difficult.
 Please be nice to your users and only ask for the permissions when you will be scanning.
-Don't over ask, also try to explain to your users why you need the permission, some people will not understand why they need location.
+Don't over ask, also try to explain to your users why you need the permission, some people will not understand why they need the location permission.
 Be friendly, descriptive and helpful.

 If you have any questions, don't hesitate to reach out.